How To Delete An Instance In AWS

 3. Finally, on the next confirmation pop-up, choose Yes to confirm the termination of the AWS instance.

-Once, you have terminated the AWS instance, it will take a very short span of time to completely delete from the AWS console.
+Once you have terminated the AWS instance, it will take a very short period to completely delete it from the AWS console.

-How to terminate an instance using AWS Management Console
+How to delete terminated EC2 instance using the AWS Management Console

 You can easily terminate an AWS instance using the AWS management console following the below quick steps.

-1. The first step is, make sure to take back up of your data before terminating the AWS instance otherwise you are going to lose your data.
+1. The first step is to back up your data before terminating the AWS instance.
+Otherwise, you are going to lose your data.

 3. Choose the Instances option in the navigation pane.